entur/reduce-customers-for-offer-configuration/README.md

 Create an array of offer configurations exactly as prescribed by the possibleTravellerIds field in an OfferToBuy

+## This package is deprecated

+This package was deprecated on 2023-12-22.
+The team that maintained it at Entur has incorporated it into its (private) monorepo.
+If you want to see public updates to it again, send an email to post@entur.org, and ask for Team betjent.

 ## Installation

 Install with npm